-Throughout 2020 and 2021 the word has been convulsed by the Covid-19 pandemic.
+Throughout 2020 and 2021 the word was convulsed by the Covid-19 pandemic.

-There are so many ways to approach this theme – from a sociological study of a local religious group to a theological reflection on scriptures, to a philosophical discussion about the religious ethics of mask wearing.
+There were so many ways to approach this theme – from a sociological study of a local religious group to a theological reflection on scriptures, to a philosophical discussion about the religious ethics of mask wearing.

 There are also lots of materials online which provided students with evidence, examples and ideas.
 Articles on religion and Covid-19 on ‘The Conversation’ were a useful place to start!
 Also, this recording of a research event about pastoral care during Covid sparked some ideas for submission, and this research article was useful for those interested in a more historical approach.